What might the radioactive fallout cloud look like at San Onofre from a Chernobyl-like or Fukushima-scale nuclear accident?

 But first, just to get a sense of how radioactive fallout can spread (depending on wind and weather patterns), check out this simulation by IRSN, Institute De Radioprotection Et De Surete Nucleaire, of the Chernobyl fallout clouds spread across Europe from April 25 to May 9, 1986…

 Torgen Johnson is an architect and urban planner who lives with his family in region threatened by a San Onofre accident.
-You can see his popular interview in our series here.
-This is what he has to say:
+You can see his popular interview in our series here

 I want to share this recent graphic produced of the Fukushima radioactive plume overlaid on San Onofre.
 The image was created for the sole purpose of illustrating the relative size of the plume in Fukushima after only 25 hours vs. the totally inadequate 10-mile EPZ radius size for a U.S. nuclear power plant.